-If you're a regular visitor to Los Angeles, you've probably already visited the Top Los Angeles Attractions, or maybe you're the kind of traveler who likes to avoid "tourist traps" and want to do something a little more unique and less crowded.
+If you're a regular visitor to Los Angeles, you've probably already visited the top Los Angeles attractions, or maybe you're the kind of traveler who likes to avoid "tourist traps" and wants to do something a little more unique and less crowded.
 In either case, here are some alternative things to do in Los Angeles.
-If this doesn't give you enough options, you can dig into my comprehensive guide to What to Do in LA, which includes hundreds of attractions and activities organized by theme.

 01 of 13

 Most people who know the LA River don't think of it as being particularly navigable.
 It's more of a concrete drainage canal along most of its route from the San Fernando Valley through Downtown LA and Long Beach to the Pacific Ocean.
 But as of 2013, a 2.5 mile stretch of the river just north of Downtown has been designated the Los Angeles River Pilot Recreation Zone and is open to kayaking through its shallow rapids Memorial Day weekend through Labor Day weekend.
 The route is strenuous and requires portage in a number of areas.
 If you don't have your own kayak, a couple outfitters are running guided group tours of the river including LA River Expeditions and LA River Kayak Safari.

 Paddle the LA River offers another pilot program on a 1.5-mile section of the river through the Sepulveda Recreation Basin in the San Fernando Valley.
 This area is not open to individual boaters and the number of paddlers is limited, so reservations are hard to come by.
 Watch the website for... openings.